SebaSTU12/ArmaTec-UXD/README.md

 ![CANVA VALUE PROPOSITION](https://github.com/SebaSTU12/ArmaTec-UXD/assets/108956185/64b3ee25-03c3-40e1-8c28-bfbfb2fe5b31)
 Our canvas for the PC quoting and assembly application acts as the strategic heart of our project.
 In this canvas, we have meticulously outlined the various aspects that compose the value of our application.
 From cost management to feature optimization, this canvas serves as a detailed map guiding our decisions and actions.
 By clearly organizing essential components, it facilitates informed decision-making and ensures that each element contributes significantly to the effectiveness and ongoing success of the application.
 ## Scope
+The next step after establishing the initial strategy is to define the scope by creating 'UX Personas.'
+This will provide a clear understanding of potential users for our app.
 ### UX Person
 ![Diana Ponce](https://github.com/SebaSTU12/ArmaTec-UXD/assets/108956185/559ec37a-e4ea-463d-99e2-b5a11ae11340)